realkiwitae/opencv-game-tetris/README.md

 # Bonus Features (optional)
 Hold piece: Press a key to do Hold/Swap tetromino.
 Hold piece - TetrisWiki Ghost piece: Ghost piece | Tetris Wiki | Fandom

+# Notes
+I added Level for each 10 score, scores increments are 2**nbrows cleared per turn UI shows lvl and scores

+noticed a bug on rotation on left side can go inside the wall somehow